rohit192000/event-tracking/README.md

 Event Tracking is a project which have frontend built in react and backend built in node-express.
 This project uses sql database with the use of `bookshelf` ORM.

-This project consist of two panels Admin and User.
+This project consist of two modules Admin and User.

 ## Installation